 - Don´t forget your personal medicines and first aid kit

-Fundacion Jatun Sacha will handle all the details of your stay (lodging, food, instruction and travel).
-When you arrive a staff person will meet you at the airport and transport you to the field station or hotel.
+Jatun Sacha Foundation will handle all the details of your stay (lodging, food, instruction and travel).
+When you arrive a staff person will meet you at the airport and bring you to the field station or hotel.
 Your accommodations will be simple and comfortable.

 The food is equally simple, but flavorful and abundant.
-In some areas you may share space with inoffensive arthropods and occasional larger visitor.
+In some areas you may share space with inoffensive arthropods and occasionally larger visitors.

 Your costs will vary according to the destinations and activities included in the program you select, but in general run from as little as $30,00 for a one-day program within the city of Quito up to $2,700.00 for a 20-day program which includes time in the Galapagos

-Please contact our course coordinator (firstname.lastname@example.org) in Quito for more information.
-In addition If you are a group leader and you need help with your logistics within Ecuador, please write us directly at email@example.com.
+Please contact our course coordinator (email@example.com) in Quito for more information.
+In addition if you’re a group leader and you need help with your logistics within Ecuador, please write us directly at firstname.lastname@example.org.
 There are a number of international agencies that can help organize your trip from your home country.

 Our course instructors are a blend of experienced conservation professionals and energetic recent graduates who have studied in the same places that we teach.
-You’ll find both Ecuadorian nationals and English speakers available to lead your group.
+You’ll find both Ecuadorian nationals and English speaking instructors available to lead your group.

 Day 1: Arrival in Quito.
-Jatun Sacha guide will be waiting at the exit to transport you to hotel Alston on avenue Juan Leon Mera.
+A Jatun Sacha guide will be welcoming you in the exit area and bring you to hotel Alston on avenue Juan Leon Mera.
 Please advise him or her at this time if you have a special diet or any special needs.

 Day 2: Early breakfast, then shopping for rubber boots (wellies) in Quito, followed by travel to the La Hesperia Biological Station (2,5 hour trip from Quito), plus a 1 hour walk uphill to station house.
 The luggage will be transported by car.
 Time to settle into accommodations.
 After lunch an introductory tour will be given about the organic farm, the reserve, and facilities; and a 1-hour hike in forest.
 After dinner a class on biodiversity, evolution, and ecosystems of Ecuador.

 Day 4: After breakfast will take an all-day hike to waterfall; take your bathing suit!
 Return to station in late afternoon.
 Nighttime bonfire and capture and release of Lepidoptera in biodiversity study, lunar phase permitting.
-Preparation for next-day trip to the native Chigüilpe community that belongs to the Tsáchila ethnic group (known by outsiders as the Colorado Indians.
+Preparation for next-day trip to the native Chigüilpe community that belongs to the Tsáchila ethnic group (known as the Colorado Indians).